Steel Building Barndominium

 $$$$$ +

 We commonly see drawings and sketches that include intricate roof lines with hips and valleys.
-While these are easy to do on traditional stick frame houses, it becomes more complicated and costly when applied to a steel building.
-There is much engineering that has to be done to carry the roof load for the roof line as it sits between the main frame columns and rafters.
-The design doesn't just sit on top of the purlins, it has to be incorporated with additional steel support beams.
-The engineering involved along with the addition steel added makes this a very expensive option.
+While these are straightforward in traditional stick-frame houses, they become more complicated and costly with a steel building.
+Carrying the roof load between the main frame columns and rafters requires extensive engineering.
+The design cannot simply sit on top of the purlins; it must incorporate additional steel support beams.
+The engineering and additional steel make this a very expensive option that can easily double the cost of a basic steel building.

 Monitor Style Steel Building